Within a work, almost nothing changes. If something does change, it's generally reset back to the way it was before very quickly.

 In one episode, the girls travel so fast that they are warped to the future, where for 30 years evil has reigned.
 Out of complete stress and confusion, they try to escape from it all by traveling so fast they warp back to the present time, thus achieving Status Quo.
 This, like the Superman example above, was more or less why the Powerpuff Girls never take a vacation - as they're now too paranoid to leave the city for even a few days, lest the entire city fall to evil.

 Oh yeah, whenever the city is in ruins, its back to normal the next episode.
 Few things remain destroyed, an example being a bridge in a nearby city.

 Played with in some of the few episodes which avert this trope; many of them feature endings that make it seem like the status quo will once again be restored, only to change it up on the viewer at the last second.
-The classic example is the episode where Milhouse's parents divorce; the episode ends with Kirk singing a romantic song for Luann in a last-ditch attempt to win her back.
+The classic example is "A Milhouse Divided"; the episode ends with Kirk singing a romantic song for Luann in a last-ditch attempt to win her back.
 It looks like we're in for a heartwarming reunion, until Kirk asks her to come back to him and she replies "Oh God no!"
 They DID eventually get back together, but that was ten seasons later.

 When Lisa became a vegetarian, she stayed a vegetarian.
 (Only because Paul McCartney wouldn't do the show otherwise) She also remained a Buddhist after converting in "She of Little Faith".

 Sometimes the status quo changes gradually — for example, Lenny and Carl have replaced Barney as Homer's best friend.
 However, they just hang out with him for kicks.
 This is made evident in the same episode where Barney decides to be sober.